 Breakfast: The Most Important Meal of the Day

-Adding protein to wholegrain cereal for example; nuts and seeds or as a topping on wholegrain toast such as; egg, beans or lean bacon will suppress the appetite, reduce the likelihood of consuming additional calories which can lead to weight gain.
+Adding protein to wholegrain cereal for example; nuts and seeds or as a topping on wholegrain toast such as; egg, beans or lean bacon will suppress the appetite and reduce the likelihood of consuming additional calories which can also lead to weight gain.
 Protein will also aid recovery if breakfast is consumed after exercise.

 The calcium from milk or yoghurt added to cereal is beneficial to the bones as it will reduce the risk of osteoporosis due to the calcium content in these foods which assists in strengthening the bones.
 Choosing low fat milk and low fat yoghurt will assist in maintaining good cholesterol levels in the body which can aid weight management, reduce the risk of high blood pressure and reduce the risk of heart related diseases.

 Breakfast Prior to Exercise

 If you can tolerate high fibre foods, choose porridge or wholegrain toast with some protein for example; porridge with low fat natural yoghurt or low fat milk and nuts and seeds or wholegrain toast with low fat cheese or a poached or a boiled egg.
 These are nutritionally balanced foods prior to exercise as they provide a type of carbohydrate which slowly releases energy and fibre and protein to enhance satiety levels.

 For those who are unable to tolerate high fibre foods consume a fruit smoothie or white toast with hummus, low fat cheese or a poached or boiled egg.
 If cereal is preferred choose a low fibre cereal such as; cornflakes.